 - Avoid salts, refined flours, sugar, and carbonated beverages.

-- Eat fresh fruits and vegetables, avoid red meat.
+- Eat fresh fruits and vegetables and avoid red meat.

 - Drink natural fruit juices.

-- Drink – for ten days a month – a cup of water with a teaspoon of baking powder after your dinner.
+- Drink a cup of water with a teaspoon of baking powder after dinner for ten days a month.